 Think of it as launching a new product.
 You’d want to build buzz about it and get feedback from your target audience before you started selling it.
 Create a checklist of tasks to do before launching to ensure nothing gets forgotten.

 Setup A Testing Plan

 A testing plan is one of the most important pre-launch tasks.
 The last thing you want to do is get visitors excited about a site that doesn’t work correctly.
 Even the best developers can’t find every bug.
 You need real users to dig deep on a test version of your site.
 They’ll then send feedback to you and the developers so bugs are fixed before the launch date.
-It’s not difficult to setup a test plan and you’ll definitely be glad you did.
+It’s not difficult to set up a test plan and you’ll definitely be glad you did.

-To create a unified presence, you should try to setup social media accounts that correspond with your domain name.
+To create a unified presence, you should try to set up social media accounts that correspond with your domain name.
 You’ll need to already have these accounts created so they can tie into your website.
 Plus, you need to start building an audience with them now, not after the launch.
 This is not only great for marketing, but it ensures your visitors can start engaging with you the moment the site launches.

 Many websites launch with only a few pages of content and maybe a single blog post.
-In the launch rush, you’re so busy with interacting with visitors and marketing the site, you forget about adding new content.
-It’s a good idea have at least a month’s worth of content ready to be uploaded before the launch date if possible.
+In the launch rush, you’re so busy interacting with visitors and marketing the site, you forget about adding new content.
+It's a good idea to have at least a month’s worth of content ready to be uploaded before the launch date if possible.